Call for Proposals

-- Session blocks are 60–75 minutes.
-Organizers should plan for no more than 50 minutes of content and 10 minutes of Q&A. If your session is selected for a 75-minute block, the program planning committee will work with you to extend your session.
+- Session blocks are 60 minutes.
+Organizers should plan for no more than 50 minutes of content and 10 minutes of Q&A.

 - Submitters (organizers) must confirm with session presenters that they are able to present at any time during the regional forum.
 Session slots are assigned to create a balanced program.